development-tutorials/python-first-library/_posts/2020-06-03-make-readme.md

 ## [#][Option One] Option One
-[Option One]: #-option-two "Make a simple ReadMe file"
+[Option One]: #-option-one "Make a simple ReadMe file"

 Make a simple ReadMe file...